-- Hot Tub Heating
+- Pool Heating

 - Check in & Check Out Key Exchange

 - Parking Space

-Put the property manager's contact info into your phone and wallet for quick access to answers throughout your visit.
+Put the rental manager's contact information into your smart phone and wallet for quick access to answers throughout your visit.

-Good job on reserving your rental!
-You're on the right path to a phenomenal vacation!
+Good job on booking your vacation rental!
+You're on the right path to a fabulous vacation!